NascHQ/termtools/README.md

 termtools apply
 ```

+This will also install the fonts you will need, if they are not already there.

 ## Oh Oh!

 Seing _weird characters_?
 No worries, follow the tips your own terminal will give you.